dalesgit/obsidian/pages/10th-anniversary.md

   10 ants crawling on the back lanai is better than a 1,000.
   10 grams of gold is valued today at $577.12.
-- It was in ancient of days in my life that I knew that length of days is no way to
+- It was in ancient of days in my life that I knew that length of days is no way to judge the quality of a person's life.
+  Dale Evans' *Angel Unaware.*
 -
 -